zlatinb/muwire/README.md

 # MuWire - Easy Anonymous File-Sharing

 MuWire is an easy to use file-sharing program which offers anonymity using [I2P technology](http://geti2p.net).
-It works on any platform Java works on, including Windows,MacOS,Linux.
+It works on any platform Java works on, including Windows, MacOS, Linux, Rapsberry Pi.

-The current stable release - 0.7.6 is avaiable for download at https://muwire.com.
+The current stable release - 0.7.7 is avaiable for download at https://muwire.com.
 The latest plugin build and instructions how to install the plugin are available inside I2P at http://muwire.i2p.

 You can find technical documentation in the [doc] folder.
 Also check out the [Wiki] for various other documentation.